sensein/cannabis-paper/README.md

     * this will save the effect size and stat maps per group/session/task at _../../../derivatives/task_analysis_volume/group_level/group-{group}/ses-{ses}/task-{task}_ to be used by the fsleyes visualization

-4. first, second (for mid and sst tasks given they have two runs) and group level modeling for cifti (grayordinate) data
+4. First, second (for mid and sst tasks given they have two runs) and group level modeling for cifti (grayordinate) data

 * First level: Run the following using SLURM job scheduler:
   * Replace {task} with the task that you want to run the first level model for